jakartaee/servlet/.github/ISSUE_TEMPLATE/tck_challenge.md

 **Challenged tests**
-List the challenged tests with the fully qualified classnames and then the test methods, e.g. ee.jakarta.tck.faces.test.javaee7.multiFieldValidation.Spec1IT#testFailingPreconditionsNotAfterAllInputComponents
+List the challenged tests with the fully qualified classnames and then the test methods, e.g. servlet.tck.api.jakarta_servlet.asynccontext#dispatchZeroArgTest()

 **TCK Version**
-Specify the version of the TCK, e.g. Jakarta Faces 4.0.x
+Specify the version of the TCK, e.g. Jakarta Servlet 6.1.x

 **Description**
 A clear and concise description of why you think the tests are wrong.